-Nobody really desires to read long, boring directions or take several days of classes to learn something new that is being pushed on them in the workplace.
-They may do it because they must do it for their job, but that doesn’t mean that adoption of the new project management tool or process will be good, efficient or even result in wide use and acceptance.
-If people don’t want to do something, they will often try to find a way around doing it or at least doing it thoroughly and well.
-And inefficiencies in the usage and adoption process of a new practice, tool or methodology results in higher costs and workplace issues and conflicts.
+Nobody really wants to read long instructions or take several days of classes to learn something new that is being pushed on them in the workplace.
+They may do it because they must do it for their job.
+Yet, that doesn’t mean that adoption of the new project management tool or process will be good, efficient or even result in wide use and acceptance.
+If people don’t want to do something, they will try to find a way around it.
+Inefficiencies in the usage and adoption process of a new practice, tool or methodology results in higher costs and workplace issues and conflicts.
 Not a good place to go.

 So, when we are working to ensure the widest and easiest and fastest way to full enterprise adoption of a new process or app we need it to be something that is easy to understand and something that will actually make their work lives and jobs easier.
 Hopefully, it will even save them time on processes they are currently performing.

-Here I’m going to present four key things or concepts to consider when choosing new project management related software when you are looking for quick and easy acceptance by the mass user base in your organization.
-Be thinking about your own list of tips and tricks and prepare to share your thoughts after reading…
+I’m going to show you the four key things or concepts you’ll need to consider when choosing your project management software if you’re looking for quick and easy acceptance by the mass user base in your organization.
+Think about your own list of tips and tricks.
+Prepare to share your thoughts after reading.

 Learning curve should be a high consideration

 The easiest way to turn off the masses in the organization is to give them something that they can’t jump in and use quickly.
 You’ll lose half of your potential user base if you force them to turn away from their demanding work and learn something new.
 We like to use new things – sometimes – but we don’t like to have to take a long time to learn how to use them and we hate to read about how to use them even more.

 Choose a tool with a high collaboration element